ni/niveristand-aim-arinc429-custom-device/Docs/User Guide/User Guide.md

 - Scripting the custom device configuration

 ### Importing a Parameters file in System Explorer
 The Parameters file is generated from an XML schema for configuring the custom device.
-It must match the Hardware XML file's configuration for the Ballard hardware.
 More information about the Parameters file XML schema can be found in `Docs/Parameters XML File/Parameters XML File.md`.

-This example uses simple example Parameters and Hardware files found in the `Assets` directory:
+This example uses a simple example Parameters file found at `Assets/Parameters.xml`.
-- `Assets/Parameters.xml`
-- `Assets/Hardware.xml`

 The files are configured with two ARINC 429 channels each containing the same two labels.
 The following XML snippet shows the Parameters file configuration of the transmit channel: Label 07 is an acyclic label with one BNR parameter, and Label 23 is a cyclic label with one BNR parameter.
 The receive channel contains two labels configured identically.

 ```
 	<channel>
-		<hardwareChannel>16</hardwareChannel>
+		<hardwareChannel>2</hardwareChannel>
 		<direction>outgoing</direction>
 		<speed>high</speed>
 		<label>